 For more information and to determine your requirements, please see the Policy and Procedure Checklist

-The Policy Committee will take into consideration:
+The Manager, Policy and Quality Services will take into consideration:

 - That the proposed policy/procedure does not overlap with other documents under development;